avianarios/codigo_DWEC/unidad 6/1.-Asynchrony/readme.md

 The second instruction makes a request to an external resource to download an image.
 That instruction makes the request, but the message has to travel the path between the client and the server, and the server has to receive it, process it and send the resource back to the client.
 The client has to travel the path that separates them, reach the client, and the client has to process it.
 And all this before the third instruction is executed.
 Most likely, by the time the message arrives, the third instruction will have already been executed and an empty image will have been inserted into the DOM.

 Why doesn't synchronous code work well in this case?
-The problem here is that instructions are executed sequentially, so when one instruction finishes, it exits the stack and the next one enters.
-In synchronous execution, instructions do not wait for previous instructions to finish.
+The problem here is that instructions execute synchronously so one instruction executes when the previous one has finished, but for instructions that make a request for resources, finishing means making the request, not receiving the response.
+The execution of the rest of the instructions continues without waiting for the response, which can cause problems if the next code depends on it.

 Solution: make the third instruction wait for the second instruction, on which it depends, to finish executing and receive the resource it has requested.
 This would cause the main thread to block and the rest of the instructions would not be executed.
 To avoid this, asynchrony is used.